Rob Asaro

 Craig Baldo

 Craig Baldo has 20 years of stand-up under his belt.
-TV appearances include Late Night with Conan O’Brien, Comedy Central’s Premium Blend, NBC’s Late Friday and Last Comic Standing (finalist season 1).
-He was the house warm-up act at Last Week Tonight with John Oliver for seven seasons and has done the same for just about every other late night talk show in NYC.
+TV appearances include Late Night with Conan O’Brien, Comedy Central’s Premium Blend, NBC’s Late Friday and Last Comic Standing (finalist season 1) and many VH1 talking head shows.
+His seven seasons as house warm-up act for Last Week Tonight with John Oliver has earned him several (paper) Emmys.
 He’s written for both the New York Times and New Yorker, with 15+ cartoons published.
-He lives in Montclair and works days as a creative director for a small ad agency.
-He’s excited to unearth some insanely raw talent at Montclair Film!
+He lives in Montclair with his wife and two boys, writing ad copy to cover his insanely high property taxes.

 Evan Dickerson